About the team

 Thomas is a graduate of Rochester Institute of Technology’s Game Design and Development program.
 While earning his bachelor's degree, he worked at Darkwind Media and Warner Brothers Games, contributing to a variety of titles including République.
 He is excited to be part of the team creating such a promising MMO as Crowfall for his first full-time job.
 When he’s not working, he enjoys reading, working out and playing video games.

-Former Marine sergeant, Thomas "Blixtev" Blair has been designing and building online worlds for over 14 years.
+Former Marine sergeant, Thomas "Blixtev" Blair has been designing and building online worlds for almost two decades.
 In that time, he shipped two expansions as a designer on EverQuest (Planes of Power and Legacy of Ykesha).
 He transitioned to the Star Wars Galaxies team during the implementation of Jump to Lightspeed and remained through two more expansions, eventually becoming lead designer.
 Post Galaxies, he led the DC Universe Online team as lead systems designer while building the initial launch game.
 Blair is a very "technical" designer, getting his hands dirty in the underlying systems that make MMOs work.
 He’s listed as the inventor on two patents for work on Star Wars Galaxies, specifically the Beastmaster system and the Entertainer "Build-a-Buff" system.

 As a jack of all trades developer, Mark has worked on applications and games for Windows, mobile and the web using a variety of technologies in various industries including banking and financial, military and government, independent consulting, and game development.
 As the director of technology for Sneaky Games, an indie game company in Austin, TX, Mark released Fantasy Kingdoms, SyFy's Monster Island, Vampire Legacy, Cloud Village and Arena of Heroes.
 Since joining ArtCraft Entertainment and the Crowfall team, Mark has been actively working on game play systems on the client and the server from combat to crafting to campaigns and everything in between.